crxdelv/crespot/docs/single/episode.md

 This is the first release date of the album.
 The format is `yyyy-mm-dd`.

 ### `str: preview` <kbd>Nullable</kbd>
-This is the audio preview url of the track.
+This is the audio preview url of the episode.

 ### `bool: explicit`
-This is true if the track is explicit.
+This is true if the episode is explicit.

 ### `bool: available`
-This is set to true if the track is available to the given market.
+This is set to true if the episode is available to the given market.

 ### `str: type`
 This is the media type of the show.